-Join Sara Morgan for an in-depth discussion in this video Building a Visualforce page using the MVC model, part of Developing with Visualforce.
+Join Sara Morgan for an in-depth discussion in this video Building a Visualforce page using the MVC model, part of Visualforce for Developers.

 - If you are a software developer who has used another language such as Java or .NET then you may already be familiar with the software architecture pattern known as MVC or Model-View-Controller.
 The MVC design pattern has been around for many years and was originally designed for desktop systems long before the emergence of the internet.
 While there have been many interpretations of it by various languages and platforms, Salesforce uses it in a very specific way.